 The point of French toast is to use up old stale bread that you have around because it soaks up the egg mixture, making it soft again.
 Using bread that’s already soft will just result in a mushy mess, even if it has a good flavor.

-Most people use marinades to infuse flavor into their meat before cooking, but some also believe it can make the meat more tender.
-This really isn’t true, though, as most marinades will not sink into a piece of deep enough to have that much of an effect on how tender it is.
+Cooks use marinades to infuse flavor into their meat before cooking, but some also believe it can make the meat more tender.
+This really isn’t true, though, as most marinades will not sink into a piece of meat deep enough to have that much of an effect on the texture.

-Your best chance at getting the tenderest piece of meat is to cut it correctly before you serve it or to slow cook it so all of the connective tissues break down.
-America's Test Kitchen shows how to properly slice steak for maximum tenderness before cooking.
+Your best chance at getting the tenderest piece of meat is to cut it correctly before you serve it, or to slow cook it so all of the connective tissues break down.

 Those who rinse their pasta after cooking typically do so because they either don’t want it to get any softer or because they’re using it for a cold pasta dish.
 Regardless of the reason, it’s not a good idea no matter how you’re using it.